travelping/tetrapak/README.md

 -------------------------------------------------------------------------

-Now, there are more available tasks in a project directory.
+Now, there are more available tasks in a projects directory.

     tetrapak
     == tetrapak:info =================